ernsbzkrt/Basic-QM-Theories/S1: Quantum Mechanics and Fundamentals/Quantum Computing Theory/readme.md

 ## ⚛️Introduction
 **The topics to be examined within this section are listed below.
 Each topic will be discussed in depth under its own heading:**

-- Quantum Computing Models: Circuit-Based Quantum Computers and Quantum Turing Machines
+- What are Quantum Computer Models?

-- Quantum Gates and Circuits: Basic Logical Gates, Quantum Fourier Transform
+- What are Quantum Gates and Circuits?

-- Introductory Quantum Computing Algorithms: Deutsch-Jozsa, Grover, and Shor Algorithms
+- What is a Quantum Turing Machine?

-- Superiority of Quantum Computation over Classical Computation
+- What are the Basics of Quantum Computing?

+- Research Methods and Challenges

 ## 🤝Contributing
 *Contributions are welcome!
 Feel free to fork this repository, make your changes, and submit a pull request.*